depixusgenome/trackanalysis/doc/gettingstarted.rst

 The following tabs are provided:

-#. *FoV*: displays the field of view with the beads and some information on the
+#.
+The |FoV|: displays the field of view with the beads and some information on the
    beads.
-#. *QC*: displays quality control information such as temperatures and global
+#.
+The |QC|: displays quality control information such as temperatures and
-   bead behaviour.
+   global bead behaviour.
 This is a good tab to check that an experiment went as expected.
-If a *QC* is particularly outside its normal range of values, its plot is circled in red.
+If a quality control is particularly outside its normal range of values, its plot is circled in red.
-#. *Cleaning*: provides means for automatically discarding some beads and
+#.
+The |Cleaning|: provides means for automatically discarding some beads and
    cleaning the signal from others.
 This is the starting tab.
 It's the only one to display the *raw* data.
 This tab allows specifying what a *fixed* and *bad* bead are.
-Such beads will not display in the tabs to the right of *Cleaning*.
+Such beads will not display in the tabs to the right of the
+   |Cleaning|.
-#. *Cycles*: displays the cleaned data for a single bead and allows *manually*
+#.
+The |Cycles|: displays the cleaned data for a single bead and allows *manually*
    comparing experimental positions versus hairpin sequences.
 Only beads detected as neither *fixed* nor *bad* will display.
-#. *Peaks*: displays the hybridizations and their characteristics as well as
+#.
+The |Peaks|: displays the hybridizations and their characteristics as well as
    allowing to automatically fit the positions to hairpin sequences.
 Only beads detected as neither *fixed* nor *bad* will display.
-#. *Cycles & Peaks*: provides the same information as in *Peaks* but with
+#.
+The |CPeaks|: provides the same information as in *Peaks* but with
    different plots.
 Only beads detected as neither *fixed* nor *bad* will display.